Force over Distance: Chapter 39

 At all.

-The scientist was currently sitting on Young’s couch, bare feet propped on the coffee table, paging inexplicably through an enormous textbook Wray had handed him like he was outlining the damn thing?
-He was making notes?
-Just—scrawling confident quantum mechanical bullshit with a new pencil he was already periodically chewing?
-The guy really seemed more like a pen-and-ink person than a graphite person.
+The scientist sat on Young’s couch, bare feet propped on the coffee table, paging through an enormous textbook Wray’d handed him.
+It looked like he was outlining the damn thing?
+Making notes?
+Just—scrawling confident quantum mechanical bullshit with the new pencil he was already chewing?
+The guy really seemed more like a pen-and-ink person than a graphite person?
 He’d had a desk drawer full of fancy pens in California?
-In his dream interface?
-NOTHING ABOUT THE MAN MADE ANY GOD DAMNED SENSE.
+He used pens sometimes.
+Why not now?
+NOTHING ABOUT THE MAN MADE SENSE.

 And yeah.
-Young’s intense preoccupation with why the hell Nick Rush used pencils was a perfect example of why their incredibly invasive “professional” relationship involving mental continuity and consciousness-altering shoulder rubs should probably have never progressed any further.
+Young’s intense preoccupation with when and why Nick Rush prefered pencils was a perfect example of why their incredibly invasive “professional” relationship involving mental continuity and consciousness-altering shoulder rubs should probably have never progressed any further.

 That, and, uh, the two years of violent confrontation.